rinja-rs/rinja/book/src/filters.md

 The *second* argument to this filter must be a string literal (as in normal Rust).
-The two arguments are passed through to [`format!()`] by the Askama code generator, but the order is swapped to support filter composition.
+The two arguments are passed through to [`format!()`] by the Rinja code generator, but the order is swapped to support filter composition.

 ```text